leigh-hackspace/website-hugo/content/blog/2024/hackbots-part-2/index.md

 _Note: we already have the external stylesheet file `stlye.css` generated_ which the code opens and reads the contents into the `style` variable, this, in turn is replaced using python's _format string_ functionality we talked about earlier.
 We write the code in this way as it allows us to easily change the _style_ of our buttons simply by replacing the colours in the `style.css`

 ## Finally, secrets.py
-The secrets.py file is where we... store our secrets - sounds pretty obvious right?
+The `secrets.py` file is where we, well... store our secrets - sounds pretty obvious right?
 The benefit of doing it this way is that we only need to make changes to the one file and they'll be reflected everywhere, which is a common theme in programming sometimes referred to as the [DRY Principle][6].

 Our `secrets.py` should look something like this:

 ```python
 secrets = {